 During this same period, “A Second Chance: The Janelle Morrison Story”, a film documenting my recovery was released.
 Ironically—although I had been given a second chance at life, I was missing it.

 Even so, I continued to race professionally for two more years, where all that mattered were finish lines and results.
 I thought that eventually I would find fulfillment with another first place finish.
 Although deep down I knew this was a never ending game, I didn’t know how to change it.
 Under the tough exterior image I portrayed I was frustrated, sad & lonely.

 In 2014, on my 37th birthday, I completed my last race in Las Vegas.

 During the following months, I began to do things I’d never done before.
-I breathed.
+I breathed with awareness.
 I allowed.
 I ran without a watch.
 I studied shamanism, reconnecting to myself and nature.
 Gently and progressively, I worked through layers of pain built up by a lifetime of relentlessly pushing myself to extremes.
 I learned to listen and trust myself.
 I became a certified Kundalini Yoga teacher on Vancouver Island, where I now live, and the love I had begun discovering on the inside started to manifest on the outside.

 I’m inspired seeing others freed up, living deeply fulfilled lives they might not otherwise have realized were possible for themselves.
 In full health—balanced in body, mind and spirit—they are free to joyfully take action on the things that are most important to them.